ctyar/pingct/README.md

 [![pingct](https://img.shields.io/nuget/v/pingct.svg)](https://www.nuget.org/packages/pingct/)
 [![CodeFactor](https://www.codefactor.io/repository/github/ctyar/pingct/badge)](https://www.codefactor.io/repository/github/ctyar/pingct)

-A simple Ping like tool to check the common network connection issues in Iran. `pingct` is designed to constantly check the network connection and in case of any issue run a set of tests to facilitate troubleshooting.
+A simple Ping like tool to check the network connection issues. `pingct` is designed to constantly check the network connectivity and in case of any issues run a set of tests to facilitate troubleshooting.

 ## Get started